 For a more detailed look at timing, read our guide on when you should remortgage.

-Remortgaging is typically more straightforward than buying a home for the first time.
-Here is what the process generally involves, step by step:
+The remortgage process typically takes four to eight weeks from application to completion and is more straightforward than buying a home for the first time.
+Here is what it generally involves, step by step:

 - 01